Lime Crime: "China Doll" palette and cultural appropriation

-The Lime Crime Boycott at IMATS

-Despite Lime Crime's shift in target markets, there has not been a shift in the brand's ethics.
-The brand began to target younger audiences as many members of YouTube's ‘beauty guru’ community, such as Jeffree Star, publicised their dislike for the brand.
-This is considered one of the main reasons as to why Lime Crime began to decline in popularity.
-After many years of attending the International Make-Up Artists Trade Show in Los Angeles (IMATS LA), a renowned beauty and cosmetics convention, the brand failed to show in 2014.
-Members of the online beauty community believed that this was a consequence of a petition that was established to boycott the brand at IMATS NYC (International Make-Up Artists Trade Show in New York City).
-This petition garnered approximately 12,600 signatures out of the goal of 20,000 signatures.

 Lime Crime's Cyber Security Leak

 On 15 February 2015, Lime Crime reported on their Instagram account that their website had been infiltrated by credit card hackers.
 This security breach was active from 4 October 2014, to the date of the Instagram announcement, supposedly exposing customer data such as names, credit card details and addresses.
 However, many patrons of the site claimed that Lime Crime was responsible and that they dishonestly handled this credit card leak.
 Some claimed that the company had knowingly been using an expired SSL certificate in order to secure and store customers’ credit card information.
 Furthermore, the plaintiffs claimed that Lime Crime had been aware of these security breaches since November 2014, but have concealed this knowledge from consumers by ignoring early customer reports of the issue.
 The customer information that was exposed was further utilised to make international purchases for months.
 Although the majority of the victims lost approximately $200–300 USD through unauthorised international purchases, some customers reported fraud of up to US$10,000.

 In December, 2017, Lime Crime faced continuous negotiations between counsel and mediation sessions with a retired judge before agreeing to a $110,000 class action settlement.
 This funding was to be allocated among qualifying Class Members who submitted timely and legitimate claims.
 The potential award for these Class Members was a payment of up to $44 as well as entitlement to a fifteen-percent discount off future purchases from Lime Crime makeup.
 This discount was redeemed through a coupon code, which was sent to each class member, and was valid for approximately one year.
 The victims of this cyber security leak responded negatively to this compensation as they no longer wanted to support the brand and its products.